mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### Outpatient Autologous Stem Cell Transplant
 Until relatively recently stem cell transplants were always done in the hospital.
 Patients would live in the hospital while undergoing treatment, and would remain in the hospital for a period of their recovery.

-**Check: (Incorporate, ask about overlap with other text) Depending on your condition and treatment plan you may receive part of your care in the hospital or in the outpatient BMT clinic.
-During the phase of treatment while you are cared for in the outpatient setting you will stay in a local hotel or apartment)
+<p class="outstanding">(Incorporate, ask about overlap with other text) Depending on your condition and treatment plan you may receive part of your care in the hospital or in the outpatient BMT clinic.
+During the phase of treatment while you are cared for in the outpatient setting you will stay in a local hotel or apartment)</p>

 Now, stem cell transplants like yours can be done out of the hospital - called an "outpatient transplant".
 This means that while you are receiving your treatment, you will stay in a local hotel or apartment.
 Every day you will come to the Outpatient BMT Clinic for blood work, vital signs, weight and physical examination.
 You will only be admitted to the hospital if you develop complications.